WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Numerical Results

 \subsubsection{Inaccurate Forward Operator}

 In this example, we generate the low-resolution observations using the forward operator $f_\mathrm{true}$ given by a strided convolution with a $16\times 16$ Gaussian blur kernel with standard deviation $2$, stride $4$ and zero padding as in the previous subsection.
-On the other hand, we train the WPPNet and CNNNat with an inaccurate forward operator $f_\mathrm{inacc}$, which we also use for the reconstruction with DIP+TV, PnP-DRUNet and WPP.
-The operator $f_\mathrm{inacc}$ is given in the same way as $f_\mathrm{true}$ with the only difference that we use a standard deviation of $2.5$.
+On the other hand, we train the WPPNet and ACNN with an inaccurate forward operator $f_\mathrm{inacc}$, which we also use for the reconstruction with DIP+TV, PnP-DRUNet and WPP.
+The operator $f_\mathrm{inacc}$ is given in the same way as $f_\mathrm{true}$ with the only difference, that we use a different standard deviation of $1.0$, $1.5$, $2.5$ and $3.0$.

 The resulting quality measures are given in Table~\ref{table_errorMeasures_inaccurate} and the reconstructions in Figure~\ref{Fig_inaccurateforward}.
 We observe that WPPNet and WPP are much more robust against the inaccurate operator than all of the comparison methods.
-While the inaccurate operator leads in CNNNat to unnatural artifacts, it effects a significant blur within the PnP-DRUNet reconstructions.
-Similarly, in the reconstruction of DIP+TV the edges are blurred.
+If the standard deviation of the inaccurate forward operator is smaller than the true one, we can observe a blur in the reconstructions of PnP-DRUNet, DIP+TV and ACNN, while the WPP and WPPNet reconstructions yield sharp edges.
+For larger standard deviations, there appear artifacts in the reconstructions of DIP+TV and ACNN, while the PnP-DRUNet reconstruction is still blurry.
 On the other hand, the reconstruction using WPPNet or WPP is still close to the results using the accurate operator from the previous section.
-Note that CNNNat and DIP+TV have a very small blur effect.
-However, this is due to the fact that the reconstruction with CNNNat and DIP+TV contains a large number of high-frequency artifacts.
+Note that for large standard deviation ACNN and DIP+TV have a very small blur effect due to the large number of high-frequency artifacts.